vtarasiuk/Study/Assembly/msdos/log-in-by-password/README.md

 By default, it compiles main.asm, so you can just run
 `make.bat`

+Do not forget to move the file you want to compile into make.bat directory

 ### Hex Viewer

 The hex viewer program allows you to view the contents of binary files in a hexadecimal format.